4.7. Managing SSH Keys¶

 - OpenSSH Server is installed in a Windows template or boot volume.

-For the instructions on preparing templates or boot volumes, refer to the Administrator’s Command Line Guide.
+For the instructions on preparing templates or boot volumes, see the “Creating SSH-Enabled Templates” section of the Administrator’s Command Line Guide.

 To add a public key, do the following: